Christopher Steele: Private sector career

-In March 2009, Steele and fellow MI6-retiree Chris Burrows co-founded the private intelligence agency Orbis Business Intelligence, Ltd., based in Grosvenor Square Gardens.
+In 2012, Orbis was subcontracted by a law firm representing Oleg Deripaska.
+Between 2014 and 2016, Steele cooperated with the FBI and Justice Department in unsuccessful efforts to recruit Deripaska as an informant.

 Between 2014 and 2016, Steele created over 100 reports on Russian and Ukrainian issues, which were read within the United States Department of State, and he was viewed as credible by the United States intelligence community.
 The business was commercially successful, grossing approximately $20,000,000 in the first nine years of operation.

 Steele ran an investigation dubbed "Project Charlemagne", which noted Russian interference in the domestic politics of France, Italy, Germany, Turkey, and the United Kingdom.
 In April 2016, Steele concluded that Russia was engaged in an information warfare campaign with the goal of destroying the European Union.

 In November 2018, Steele sued the German industrial group Bilfinger, alleging that the company owed €150,000 for an investigation into Bilfinger's activities in Nigeria and Sakhalin.

-According to the Organized Crime and Corruption Reporting Project (OCCRP), in 2023, Texas-based Steward Health Care ran a "smear campaign" against Fraser Perring, a critic of Steward and the founder of Viceroy Research, a short-selling firm.
-Steward hired Audere International, a London-based private intelligence firm, to help them.
-Audere paid Steele 29,000 British pounds to advise British Member of Parliament Liam Byrne on how to ask a question in parliament "about Perring and Russian short-selling attacks": "Audere provided the text of a proposed question on Viceroy to Steele, who later confirmed he had sent the question to Byrne with minor changes."
+According to the Organized Crime and Corruption Reporting Project (OCCRP), in 2023, Texas-based Steward Health Care hired Audere International, a London-based private intelligence firm, to target Fraser Perring, a critic of Steward and the founder of Viceroy Research, a short-selling firm.
+Audere paid Steele 29,000 British pounds to advise British Member of Parliament Liam Byrne on how to ask a parliamentary question about Perring and alleged Russian short-selling attacks.
+According to the OCCRP, Audere provided text for a proposed question to Steele, who confirmed he had sent the question to Byrne with minor changes.
 The OCCRP wrote:

 A private intelligence firm working for a disgraced U.S. healthcare operator fed what appears to be false information to a British politician, leading him to claim in parliament that a well-known businessman was a Russian agent, leaked communications show.